Dillan-Vassa/MyBlog/_posts/2025-07-18-Aurora-Forecast-Blog.md

 Cron is a built in Linux tool which allows you to schedule tasks to run automatically at a time or date, specified by the user.

 These tasks, which are also known as `cronjob`'s are created in a `crontab` (`cron` table).

+Note that `cron` may not be the best choice when using it to schedule a script to run at certain times each day.
+See below...

 ### Cron Syntax: